-From 27 February 2017, home care package holders are able to change their provider if they are unhappy with their services or move.
+Home care package holders are able to change their provider if they are unhappy with their services or move.
 In most cases, your current provider will charge you an exit fee which will be taken from the funds available in your package.
 Talk with your provider for the cost that applies to you as these are different for each provider.

 If you are looking to change your provider to Ozcare, you can use our prepared letter to your current home care provider.

 If you are finding it too difficult to manage at home, you can also consider residential aged care in an aged care facility.

 Aged care facilities are open to seniors over 65 years (or over 50 years for Aboriginal and Torres Strait Islanders) who need 24-hour assistance from nurses and carers.
 The facilities also have secure dementia wings for people living with dementia.